jmelnick101/PipelineProject/README.md

 fasterq-dump SRR5660045

 After this step, you can implement the pipeline in Python.
 You will need Biopython for it to run properly, as well as the R programming language with the sleuth and dplyr packages.
-You will also need Kallisto, SPAdes, and Bowtie2.
+You will also need Kallisto, SPAdes, Bowtie2, and BLAST+.